maabreve/jettest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description
+Test app developed using React, React Hooks and Redux

-## Install and Running
+## Install
-Clone the repository && run 'yarn install' && yarn start
+Clone the repository and run 'yarn install'

-## Available Scripts
+## Running

 In the project directory, you can run: